agpratik/max-mixture/README.txt

 1. Hence the solver.intialize() method must be called if multi-modal formulation is used.
 Basically the user cannot call solve for more than a single iteration since the underlying memory structure would change.
-Also either the compute error method for each edge must be called before building the structure so that the correct component can be initialized.
+The compute error method for each mixture edge must be called (which updates the belief) before building the structure.

-2. If using max-mixture only for outlier rejection the memory allocation pattern does not change -- hence initialize() need not be called at each iteration.
+2. If using max-mixture only for outlier rejection the memory allocation pattern does not change hence nothing needs to be done.

 ===============================================================================